Nenagh: Other historic buildings

 Nenagh Arts Centre (formerly the Town Hall) is a distinctive building built in 1895.
 It was refurbished and now features a theatre and multi-purpose exhibition space.
 Until 2005, it housed the offices of Nenagh Town Council and, up until the 1980s, Nenagh Public library.
-The building was designed by the then Town Engineer Robert Gill (father of Tomás Mac Giolla).
+The building was designed by the Town Engineer Robert Gill (father of Tomás Mac Giolla).

 St Mary's of the Rosary Catholic Church is a neo-gothic church and was built in 1895 to a design by architect Walter G Doolin.
 It was constructed by John Sisk using Lahorna stone and Portroe slate with the Portland stone of the arches being the only imported material.

 The adjacent St Mary's Church of Ireland Church was built in 1862 to a design by the architect Joseph Welland (1798–1860) and features a stained glass window from the studio of Harry Clarke.
 The building is striking in its simplicity in contrast to its larger and more ornate neighbour.

 The town also contains the ruins of a Franciscan Friary, where the Annals of Nenagh were written and the medieval Priory of St John on the outskirts of the town at Tyone.